view of Yellowstone National Park, showcasing geysers, hot springs, wildlife, and lush landscapes, one of the best US national parks.

 2. Grand Canyon National Park (Arizona)

-• South Rim – The most popular and accessible area, offering visitor centers, shuttle services, and iconic viewpoints like Mather Point and Yavapai Observation Station.
+The most popular and accessible area of Grand Canyon National Park, one of the best US national parks, featuring visitor centers, shuttle services, and iconic viewpoints such as Mather Point and Yavapai Observation Station.

-• Desert View Drive – A stunning 25-mile scenic route with overlooks, historic watchtowers, and wide-open views of the canyon and the Colorado River.
+A breathtaking 25-mile scenic route in Grand Canyon National Park, one of the best US national parks, featuring overlooks, historic watchtowers, and expansive views of the canyon and the Colorado River.

 Spring (March–May) and fall (September–November) offer mild weather and fewer crowds.
 Summer is peak season but can be hot, especially at the bottom of the canyon.